Council tax information for landlords

 If you rent out your property, you must tell us:

-• The property address
+• the property address

-• What date you bought the property
+• the date you bought the property

-• It is in their possession or control;
+• it is in their possession or control